EifelMono/NugetPlayground/README.md

   * nuget directory in the root
 * usage of nuget without changing of the version
   * cake script
-    * deletes all bin and obj folders
+    * deletes all bin and obj directories
-    * deletes the nuget in the local nuget folder (root nuget)
+    * deletes the nuget in the local nuget directory (root nuget)
-    * deletes the nuget in the global nuget folder (?user?/.nuget/packages)
+    * deletes the nuget in the global nuget directory (?user?/.nuget/packages)
 * targets
     * Additional file
     * Additional files